renato-rudnicki/terraform-google-enterprise-genai/0-bootstrap/README-GitLab.md

 1. Open a merge request in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-NETWORKS-REPO/-/merge_requests?scope=all&state=opened from the `production` branch to the `development` branch and review the output.

-   > NOTE: Development and Non-production branches depends on the production branch to be deployed first, for the `3-networks-dual-svpc`.
+   > NOTE: Development and nonproduction branches depends on the production branch to be deployed first, for the `3-networks-dual-svpc`.

 1. The merge request will trigger a GitLab pipelines that will run Terraform `init`/`plan`/`validate` in the `development` environment.
 1. Review the GitLab pipelines output in GitLab https://gitlab.com/GITLAB-OWNER/GITLAB-NETWORKS-REPO/-/pipelines.